 4. The TADS will consist of two members of the TAAC.
 In some instances, a Training Analyst member of [the Institute’s] faculty who is not on the TAAC or a Training Analyst from another institute may be substituted.
 If the applicant objects to one or both of the assigned TADS members, he or she should feel free to confer with the Chair of the TAAC.

 The applicant and/or the members of the TADS can consult with the Chair of the TAAC if they feel they are encountering problems with the process of the TADS.
 The TADS will otherwise not be communicating with the TAAC until it feels its task has been completed, at which point the applicant is free to respond to the communication made by the TADS to the TAAC

-The TADS members will meet with the applicant in a collegial atmosphere to take up material from the the applicant’s analyses and supervision and to share their own clinical experience to the extent they are able.
-It is expected that the applicant will discuss more than one case with the TADS members.
+The TADS members will meet with the applicant in a collegial atmosphere to take up material from the the applicant’s analyses, as well as the applicant’s supervisory experience, and to share their own clinical experience to the extent they are able.
+It is expected that the applicant will discuss more than one case with the TADS members, including work with patients of different genders.
 The purpose of these meetings is to identify for the applicant areas that need work in order to further help develop his or her abilities to conduct the analyses and supervision of candidates.
-The role of a TA/SA and its complexities and challenges may also be discussed when relevant.
+The role of a TSA and its complexities and challenges may also be discussed when relevant.

 These meetings will be as frequent as is mutually agreed upon but not less than six to eight meetings and for not less than six months.